AdonisAlgos/tech264-cloud-linux/cloud/README.md

 ## Is Migrating to the Cloud Always Cheaper?

 Not always.
-While the cloud can reduce capital expenses, factors such as:
+While the cloud can reduce capital expenses, factors such as the below, can lead to higher overall costs.
+It's essential to perform a thorough cost-benefit analysis before migrating.
 * **Migration Costs**
 * **Long-term Operational Expenses**
 * **Complex Pricing Models**

-Note: can lead to higher overall costs.
-It's essential to perform a thorough cost-benefit analysis before migrating.

 ## Cloud Market Share Breakdown